Translated by Sherilyn Hellberg

 “The tone of the novel is set from the very first page.
 Alice, a brilliantly honest main character, narrates the novel in a uniquely fragmented style.
 Bille uses creative imagery that is sometimes disturbing, but always poetic.” – Buzz Magazine

 “Alice in Wonderland like you’ve never seen her before.” – Octavia Bright

 “Bille’s Alice has relatives or even sisters in Françoise Sagan’s 1950s novels – there is something Saganesque about Elastic and its depiction of open love affairs and the complicated triangulations, mirroring and conflicts they might entail.” – Politiken

 “A novel that speaks quietly and yet insistently of the loneliness of being in love and the feeling of being trapped in one’s own body.” – Information

 “Elastic is difficult to let go of.
 It left me with the feeling of being seen.
 And not just seen: seen through.” – POV International

 “Elastic is first and foremost a tale of Alice and her fumbling attempts to set love free.
 But it is the novel’s lonely, heartfelt voice and its unromantic depiction of love that gets stuck into your bones.” – ATLAS

-Johanne Bille is a Danish novelist based in Copenhagen.
+Johanne Bille (b.1993) is a Danish novelist based in Copenhagen.
 Elastic is her second novel, originally published in Danish by Forlaget Gladiator in 2018.

 Sherilyn Hellberg is a literary translator.
 She has published translations of Tove Ditlevsen, Olga Ravn and Ingvild Lothe.
 In 2018, she received an American-Scandinavian Foundation Award for her translation of Caspar Eric’s Nike.